HTTP routing

 HTTP headers for W3C tracing

 Similar to Zipkin, W3C is a tracing specification that allows app developers to monitor and profile requests and responses.
-For more information about W3C tracing, see w3c.org.

-You can then add W3C trace IDs to app logs to trace app requests and responses in Cloud Foundry.
+You can add W3C trace IDs to app logs to trace app requests and responses in Cloud Foundry.

 After adding W3C HTTP headers to app logs, you can correlate the W3C trace IDs that the Gorouter logs with the W3C trace IDs that the app logs by running: